Ry3nG/ResNav/README.md

 ## Assignment 2 Demo
 > setup the environment with `make setup` first.
+> `training/feature_extractors.py` is the feature extractor network implementation for this week

 ### 1) Try the demo
 > Find the generated video in `runs/demo_1031/outputs/demo.mp4`